stevanapter/hypertree/README.md

 - Incremental updates

 Updates to T trigger total recalculation of the hypertree.
 But for some aggregation functions a in A we can imagine supplying b in B which avoid recalculation from the leaves.
-For example, if a = sum x, then b would calculate the quantity to increment or decrement from each aggregation of x and apply it selectively.
+For example, if a = sum x, then b would calculate the quantity to add to or subtract from each aggregation of x and apply those changes selectively.

 - Functional generalization of drilldown